jameshume/jehtech/src/html/mobile_comms.md

 3. Execute: No suffix.
 Makes modem do something, think verb.
 4. Test: Suffix is "=?".
 Asks about capabilities and if command understood/supported.

 However, not all AT commands follow this convention religiously.
-For example, `AT+CIMI` has the same functionality as `AT_CIMI?`: the CIMI can be read without using a "?" suffix, so it looks like an execution command, but really is doing a read of sorts.
+For example, `AT+CIMI` has the same functionality as `AT+CIMI?`: the CIMI can be read without using a "?" suffix, so it looks like an execution command, but really is doing a read of sorts.

 Standard commands will be something like "AT+C....".
 Vendor specific commands usually replace the C with something.
 For example UBlox specific
-AT commands look like "AT+U...".
+AT commands look like "AT+U..." and Spredtrum devices like the SM5100B look like "AT_S..." etc etc.

 A more concrete example on the UBlox R4, requesting the IMEI: